 Pure coconut palm sugar is a natural product made from the nectar of the coconut palm tree.
 There are several different varieties of palm (Palmyra, date, etc.), and “coconut palm” specifically refers to the coco nucifera plant.

 Most of the “palm sugar” commonly sold in Asian markets is not pure coconut palm sugar but is blended with other fillers such as white cane sugar.
 Pure certified organic coconut palm sugar is sold under the brand name Sweet Tree in the US, and can be found at some natural food stores.
-It is also available online at Samovar.

 The information in this article applies only to 100% pure coconut palm sugar.
 Check your labels carefully.